 If you feel that you are not being properly treated for your condition, or find that your symptoms are not improving with treatment, you should discuss this with your doctor.
 Don’t be hesitant to question your doctor about the diagnosis and request more tests to identify the cause of your symptoms.

 If your or a loved one have suffered injuries as a result of a wrong, missed or delayed diagnosis, consult with a medical malpractice lawyer in Atlanta.
 You may be eligible to file a medical malpractice claim that helps you recover damages for your medical costs, lost income and other damages.
-The Atlanta medical malpractice attorneys at the Katz Law Firm represent persons who have been injured as a result of medical negligence in the metro Atlanta region, and across Georgia.
+The Atlanta medical malpractice attorneys at the Katz Personal Injury Lawyers represent persons who have been injured as a result of medical negligence in the metro Atlanta region, and across Georgia.
 Schedule a consultation with a lawyer at our firm, and discuss your case.